 Disclaimer: No, I haven’t lost my mind.
-This article is part of a new category titled “prepper fiction”, as well as an exercise to help you see through the eyes of the bad guy to uncover and fix holes in your survival and preparedness plans.
+This article is an exercise to help you see through the eyes of the bad guy to uncover and fix holes in your survival and preparedness plans.

 Will the SHTF?
 Maybe.
 I’m too lazy to prep for anything.
 I don’t think something will happen but I sure as heck know where to go and what to do if it does.